innoave/asserting/README.md

 printing assertion failures to the terminal.
 The colored diffs in assertion failures look like this:

 ![colored diffs in terminal](examples/colored_diffs.png)

+Highlighted differences in the failure message help with spotting the difference between actual and expected values and make finding the reason for a failing test much easier.

 It supports different variants of how differences are highlighted.